 - Make sure your BIOS is set to “Intel Rapid Response Technology” as the SATA/Disk Operation mode

-- If you don’t already have the Intel Rapid Storage Technology software installed then you will need to download “SetupRST.exe” software from Intel’s website
+- If you don’t already have the Intel Rapid Storage Technology software installed then you will need to download “SetupRST.exe” software from Intel’s website chose the latest drive in the search should be 12.9 or higher.

 - Chose the SetupRST.exe download.